Sanjana7395/face_makeup_app/face_backend/README.md

         npm install

 3. Add your model in helpers/tfjs_model.
-    1. In the neural network project, where the model is trained and saved or in an isolated python environment(created using pipenv or virtualenv) install the convertor by running the following command.
+    1. In the neural network project (See this [Github](https://github.com/Sanjana7395/Face_segmentation.git) project), where the model is trained and saved or in an isolated python environment(created using pipenv or virtualenv) install the convertor by running the following command.

             pip install tensorflowjs